PyRepair/maniple/training-data/summarize-experiment-v2/pandas/34/prompt.md

 data = list(range(len(index)))
 dataframe = pd.DataFrame(data, index=index)
 groups = dataframe.groupby(pd.Grouper(freq='1D'))

-Problem description
-On a long clock-change day in Cuba, e.g 2018-11-04, midnight local time is an ambiguous timestamp. pd.Grouper does not handle this as I expect.
-More precisely the call to groupby in the code above raises an AmbiguousTimeError.

-This issue is of a similar nature to #23742 but it seems #23742 was fixed in 0.24 whereas this was not.

-Expected Output
-The call to groupby should return three groups (one for each day, 3rd, 4th, and 5th of november).
-The group for the 4th of november should be labelled as '2018-11-04 00:00:00-04:00' (that is the first midnight, before the clock change) and it should contain the 25 hourly data points for this day.

-Output of pd.show_versions()
-INSTALLED VERSIONS ------------------ commit: None python: 3.6.8.final.0 python-bits: 64 OS: Linux OS-release: 4.9.125-linuxkit machine: x86_64 processor: x86_64 byteorder: little LC_ALL: None LANG: None LOCALE: None.None
-pandas: 0.24.2
-pytest: 3.3.2
-pip: None
-setuptools: 40.6.3
-Cython: 0.29.6
-numpy: 1.15.4
-scipy: None
-pyarrow: None
-xarray: None
-IPython: None
-sphinx: None
-patsy: None
-dateutil: 2.7.3
-pytz: 2016.6.1
-blosc: None
-bottleneck: None
-tables: None
-numexpr: None
-feather: None
-matplotlib: None
-openpyxl: None
-xlrd: None
-xlwt: None
-xlsxwriter: None
-lxml.etree: None
-bs4: None
-html5lib: None
-sqlalchemy: None
-pymysql: None
-psycopg2: None
-jinja2: None
-s3fs: None
-fastparquet: None
-pandas_gbq: None
-pandas_datareader: None
-gcsfs: None
 ```

+### Problem:
+On a long clock-change day in Cuba, e.g 2018-11-04, midnight local time is an ambiguous timestamp.
+The `pd.Grouper` function does not handle this as expected and raises an `AmbiguousTimeError`.

+This issue is similar to #23742 but seems to be unresolved.

+### Expected Output:
+The call to groupby should return three groups (one for each day, 3rd, 4th, and 5th of November).
+The group for the 4th of November should be labeled as '2018-11-04 00:00:00-04:00' (the first midnight, before the clock change) and should contain the 25 hourly data points for this day.

+### Environment:
+- Python: 3.6.8
+- pandas: 0.24.2
+- Operating System: Linux (x86_64)

 1. Analyze the buggy function and it's relationship with the buggy class, related functions, test code, corresponding error message, the actual input/output variable information, the github issue.
 2. Identify the potential error location within the problematic function.